Pedro de Córdoba: Life and career

 His book, "Doctrina cristiana para instruccion é informacion de los Indios por manera de historia", was printed in 1544 at Mexico by directions of Bishop Zumárraga.
 It was destined for the education of the Indians, chiefly of the Caribbean islands, and is one of the earliest books of catechism known to have been composed in America.

 In 1513, Friar Pedro de Córdoba persuaded King Ferdinand II to allow the Dominicans of Hispaniola to go to the mainland to peacefully convert the natives there.
 Friar Antonio Montesinos led the mission with Francisco de Córdoba and a lay brother, Juan Garcés.
 The Dominicans set up in the Chiribichi Valley in present-day Venezuela, where they were well-received by local chieftain "Alonso", who had been baptized years before.
 According to the royal grant, slavers and settlers were to give the Dominicans a wide berth.

 Fray Pedro founded the Santa Cruz province of the order and enjoyed the reputation of a model priest, highly respected by the clergy, the laity, and the Indians.
+He was the only survivor of two ship of Spaniards who were all slain by the natives.
 He died on Santo Domingo in 1521.